BurlingtonCodeAcademy/jsi-march-2022-notes/week-08/overview-session-15.md

 There are two ways to link your CSS file to your HTML

-1. Linking them through the Link tag (See example below)
+1. Linking them through the Link tag (See example below):

 ```html
 <!DOCTYPE html>